bishopme29/odin-recipes/README.md

 # odin-recipes
-A recipe created in html for the Odin project
+A recipe web site I created in html for the Odin project

 Introduction: